iapyeh/sshscript/syntax.md

 $$ echo `pwd`
 ```

-Commands will be executed in shell.
-For subprocess, it means with “shell=True” for popen().
-For paramiko, it means client.invoke_shell()
+$$-commands will be executed in a shell.
+For the subprocess, it is implemented by popen(shell=True).
+For the Paramiko, it is implemented by client.invoke_shell()

 ## $$”””

-Many commands can put together, for example:
+Many commands can be put together, for example:

 ```jsx
 $$"""